Malckyor/MHF-Z-Custom-Quests/README.md

 ## How to use them
 * Download both the quests and the questlists file.
 * Import the questlists to your questlists in pgAdmin.
+(Read below on how to do that)
 * Keep the questlists file inside the questlists folder inside your server bin folder.
 * Extract the quests inside your quests folder, they have unique ID and will not overwrite any of the official quests.
 * Just play and have fun!